JulienVincenot/PWGL-community-library/README.md

 # PWGL Community library
 This is dedicated to salvage all of known user-libraries created by composers and music researchers for the late PWGL environment (2002-2020).
 To know more about this project, see discussions on the PWGL Community group on Facebook : https://www.facebook.com/groups/1483562488547186

+# Authors
+This repo gathers code written by Paolo Aralla, Torsten Anders, Jacopo Baboni Schilingi, Jean-Baptiste Barrière, Yann Bigot, Nik Gaffney, Daniele Ghisi, Mika Kuuskankare, Mikael Laurson, Alan Nagelberg, José Henrique Padovani, Giacomo Platini, David Psenicka, Örjan Sandred, Filippo Saya, Kilian Sprotte, Chun Tian (binghe), Hans Tutschku, Julien Vincenot, Frédéric Voisin...

 # Licence
 The status of this project is not clear yet considering it gathers code base from several different programmers who don't necessary know each other.
-If you see sources on this repo that you wrote but you wish didn't appear hear, please raise an issue here or send an email to mail@julienvincenot.com, and we'll take your sources down immediately.
+If you see sources on this repo that you wrote but you wish didn't appear hear (or your name should be in the list of authors), please raise an issue here or send an email to mail@julienvincenot.com.